bahmutov/cypress-examples/docs/commands/querying.md

 <!-- fiddle-end -->

+For another use of `:has` selector, see the recipe [Find and Click The Accordion With A Button](../recipes/find-and-click-accordion-button.md).

 #### :has with :not selector

 We can also combine `:has` with `:not` selectors to find all paragraphs without `<b>` elements.